 Europe is often called a "peninsula of peninsulas."
 A peninsula is a piece of land surrounded by water on three sides.
 Europe is a peninsula of the giant "supercontinent" of Eurasia and is bordered by the Arctic Ocean to the north, the Atlantic Ocean to the west, and the Mediterranean, Black, and Caspian seas to the south.

-π° 9 in 10 People Can’t Pass This General Knowledge Quiz on European Cities.
-Can You?
+Get Premium9 In 10 People Can't Pass This Quiz On European Cities–Can You?
 Questions

 What is the name of the major river that flows through London, England?